mpiriya/calculator/README.md

 - decimal compatibility

+- backspace

+- chain of operations (does not follow order of operations YET)

+- keyboard support only for nums

 **Issues**

 - order of operation such as 1 + 3 * 2 should be 7, not 6

-- after equals, set val1 to the result, so that the result can be operated on

-- probably a lot more :)

 **To Add**

-- backspace button

 - make it look nice

-- keyboard support
+- keyboard support for operators, equals